turbot/steampipe-plugin-slack/docs/index.md

 the `team:read` scope and all of the scopes in the table below, but you can restrict them to specific tables if you prefer.

-Please note that if you add or update scopes to an application, you will need to reinstall the application to the workspace for the changes to take effect.
+Please note that if you add scopes to an application, you will need to reinstall the application to the workspace for the changes to take effect.

 | Table                       | Scopes Required                                                                                                  |
 | --------------------------- | ---------------------------------------------------------------------------------------------------------------- |